bbody/CMD-Resume/CMD-RESUME-DATA-SCHEMA.md

 # Optional Information

-Outside of the [JSON Resume](https://jsonresume.org/) specifications some additional data can be provided
+Outside of the [JSON Resume](https://jsonresume.org/) specifications some additional data can be provided.

 ## Properties